Shannon Hurn: Early life

-Hurn hails from a sporting family; his father William played 135 games with Central District, and his grandfather Brian was a member of South Australia's 1963-64 Sheffield Shield-winning team.
+Hurn hails from a sporting family; his father William Hurn played 135 games with Central District, and his grandfather Brian Hurn was a member of South Australia's 1963-64 Sheffield Shield-winning team.
 Hurn was born in Angaston, South Australia in the Barossa Valley and attended Angaston Primary and Nuriootpa High School.
 Hurn was heavily involved in school and local sporting clubs, allowing him to excel in his favourite sports: cricket and Australian rules football.

 Hurn's more professional career began whilst playing his two favourite sports simultaneously.
 He took on a rookie contract with SACA (South Australian Cricket Association) in 2004, turning down a second one in 2005 to focus on his football.
 Hurn played football for Central District, making it to two premierships in 2004 and 2005.
 In 2005, Hurn was picked to captain the U-18 South Australian side and also picked in the U-18 All-Australian selection in football.

+Hurn has a sister Ashton, who was elected to the Parliament of South Australia in 2022 and became Opposition Leader in December 2025.